-Name (print):

-Today's Date:

-Professor of your above-mentioned course:

-Have you spoken with your professor about working with a tutor?

-Please describe the difficulties you are having in this course and what (specifically) you would like your tutor to help you with (be as specific as you can):

-How would you like us to contact you?
+Name (print): Today's Date: CAP Class for which you are requesting a tutor: Professor of your above-mentioned course: Have you spoken with your professor about working with a tutor?
+Please describe the difficulties you are having in this course and what (specifically) you would like your tutor to help you with (be as specific as you can): How would you like us to contact you? • Email: Other phone:Stop by my room in LRH: • What time is best to meet with you, generally? (feel free to write in specific dates and time below, if you like) Morning Afternoon Evening (before 8pm) Late Evening (after 8 pm).

-- Email:

-- Other phone:

-- Stop by my room in LRH:

-- What time is best to meet with you, generally? (feel free to write in specific dates and times below, if you like)

-Morning Afternoon Evening (before 8pm) Late Evening (after 8 pm).

 Please submit this form to the CAP Scholars Office (LRH 101).
-We will address your request as quickly as we can.
+We will address yourrequest as quickly as we can.
 If you have questions about your request, please contact the CAP office at 206-7246.
 Office hours and other contact information are posted on the office door.
 Thanks for your request!